-Because the sleeve gastrectomy reduces the stomach to a much smaller size, you will only be able to eat small portions.
-At Marina Weight Loss, we have a nutritionist on staff that will help you plan for eating after the gastric sleeve.
+Because the sleeve gastrectomy reduces the stomach, you will eat smaller portions.
+We have a nutritionist on staff to help you plan what to eat after surgery.

 Dieting and Exercise after Gastric Sleeve Surgery